 The vibe of Greek life varies widely by school, so it’s definitely wise to look into it – and how dominant it is – whether or not your student is interested in it.

-At my D22’s school there is an on-campus EMS service made up entirely of students, usually pre-med kids who are looking to get some experience.
+At my D22’s school there is an on-campus EMS made up entirely of students, usually pre-med kids who are looking to get some experience.
 It’s a fantastic service, and there is some kind of amnesty policy on campus where if you call this service because you’re worried about a very drunk friend, they don’t judge or report anything (I think).

 Just patting myself on the back right now!
 CSS profile done and submitted!